hidny/MikeTsCubeCode/README.md

 Once it finds a polycube shape of the desired size, it runs a function that does a 'race' to figure out if the cube and rotation we're using as a starting point for the polycube results is the 'first' time the polycube would be explored by the simple breadth-first-search algorithm.
 That may sound impossible, but if you only develop the polycubes in a systematic order that covers all the shapes, and not randomly, there's 'only' 24*N different competitors every time you run the 'race'.
 (24 is the # of symmetries in 3D and N is the number of cubes that could act as a starting point.)

 The space usage is small because it doesn't hold previous configs.
 It's only O(n^3).
 It could even be lower if I really wanted it to be, but space isn't the issue.
-Unfortunately, the time taken is still exponential, and it's not even a 'nice' exponential (see Appendix A).
+Unfortunately, the time taken is still exponential See Appendix A for a generous upper-bound.

 The time it takes is something like O( A(n) * n^2 * log(n) )
 where 'A(n)' is the number of answers as a function of n